Rich Coleman: Politics

-On December 1, 2010, Coleman announced to the media he had decided not to enter the provincial Liberal leadership race to replace retiring BC Premier Gordon Campbell.
-Coleman indicated he had planned to announce his run on Thursday, had MLA support and campaign funds, but decided not to pursue the post due to family reasons.
-He was considered a frontrunner to replace Gordon Campbell.
+On December 1, 2010, Coleman announced to the media he had decided not to enter the provincial Liberal leadership race to replace the outgoing Gordon Campbell.
+Coleman indicated he had planned to announce his run the following day, had MLA support and campaign funds, but decided not to pursue the post due to family reasons.
+He was considered a frontrunner in the race.
+He instead supported Kevin Falcon, who placed second in the leadership election behind Christy Clark.

+Coleman was named Minister of Energy and Mines and Minister Responsible for Housing in March 2011, as part of Clark's initial cabinet.
+He became deputy premier in September 2012 following the resignation of Kevin Falcon, and continued in the re-titled post of Minister of Energy, Mines and Natural Gas.
+Following his re-election in 2013, he was named to the newly established position of Minister of Natural Gas Development, and stayed on as deputy premier.

+He was re-elected in the 2017 election in the new riding of Langley East, and returned to the cabinet as deputy premier and Minister of Energy and Mines.
+He finished his term in both roles that July, following the Liberal minority government's defeat in a confidence vote on June 29.
+With Christy Clark resigning as leader of the Liberal Party, Coleman stated he did not intend to run for the position, and was named interim party leader and Leader of the Opposition on August 4, 2017.
+He served in those roles until Andrew Wilkinson was elected new Liberal leader in February 2018, and announced in February 2020 that he would not seek re-election in the next provincial election.

 Coleman is considered one of the best fundraisers and organizers for the BC Liberals.

-In February 2019, Coleman announced that he would not seek re-election in the next provincial election.

-In June 2022 the Cullen Commission of Inquiry into Money Laundering in British Columbia final report stated:"By 2010, then-minister responsible for gaming Rich Coleman was aware of the concerns of the GPEB investigation division and law enforcement that the province’s casinos were being used to launder the proceeds of crime... more could have been done by Mr. Coleman... who served in that role for extended periods during the evolution of this crisis.
+In June 2022 the Cullen Commission of Inquiry into Money Laundering in British Columbia final report stated: "By 2010, then-minister responsible for gaming Rich Coleman was aware of the concerns of the GPEB investigation division and law enforcement that the province's casinos were being used to launder the proceeds of crime... more could have been done by Mr. Coleman... who served in that role for extended periods during the evolution of this crisis.

-A poll conducted by Research Co. in June 2022 found that 66% of British Columbians believed it is true that Coleman knowingly ignored warnings about suspected drug-money laundering in casinos.
+A poll conducted by Research Co. in June 2022 found that 66% of British Columbians believed it is true that Coleman knowingly ignored warnings about suspected drug money laundering in casinos.

-Coleman ran for mayor of Langley Township in 2022, finishing a distant third.
+Coleman ran for mayor of Langley Township in 2022 as a candidate with Elevate Langley, finishing a distant third.